 Part 4: Other Policies and Procedures.
-As system employees, we must comply with all board policies and system procedures, and we are each responsible for being familiar with all policies and procedures that apply to our areas of responsibility.
-The following policies apply to all system employees.
+Employees must comply with all MnSCU Board policies and procedures, and are responsible for being familiar with all LSC policies and procedures that apply to work areas.

-Subpart A: Nondiscrimination.
-Our system strives to provide all members of our community with a work and educational environment that is collegial and free of illegal discrimination or harassment based on race, sex color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance or sexual orientation, or membership in a local commission as defined by law.
-The policy and procedure explain that policy and tell employees, students or others how to seek assistance or make complaints, as may be appropriate.
+MnSCU strives to provide all members of our community with a work and educational environment that is collegial and free of illegal discrimination or harassment based on race, sex color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance or sexual orientation, familial status or membership in a local commission as defined by law.
+Refer to LSC Policy 1B.1 and Procedure 1B.1.1.

 Employees are not to enter into a romantic or sexual relationship with a student or another employee over whom the employee has direct supervisory responsibility or other significant authority, such as a student enrolled in a faculty member’s class.

-Subpart B: Sexual violence prohibited.
-All of us deserve to work in an atmosphere that is free from sexual violence.
-Board policy prohibits sexual violence and the system procedure describes the process through which individuals alleging sexual violence may pursue a complaint.
+Subpart B: Sexual Violence Prohibited.
+LSC will have an atmosphere that is free from sexual violence.
+Board policy prohibits sexual violence and the Board procedure describes the process through which individuals alleging sexual violence may pursue a complaint.
 It is intended to protect the rights and privacy of both the complainant and respondent and other involved individuals, as well as to prevent retaliation and reprisal.

 Examples of fraud or dishonest acts include taking cash or other property; making false time reports or reimbursement claims; forgery or alteration of documents or reports; improper handling or reporting of financial transactions or audit information; and incurring contractual or other obligations that exceed appropriations.

-Subpart D: Intellectual property.
-As a higher education system we recognize that research and development of original works and inventions that require intellectual property protection are a vital part of the academic community.
+Subpart D: Intellectual Property.
+Research and development of original works and inventions that require intellectual property protection are a vital part of the academic community.
 This policy establishes the intellectual property ownership rights for the employer, employees, and students, and the procedures for ensuring protection of those rights.

 Subpart E: Nepotism.
-In an effort to ensure that we avoid any perception that state employment is based on favoritism and not on individual merit we have a policy on nepotism.
-Under this policy, we may not participate in the hiring, supervision, performance reviews, or compensation decisions for any person who is a member of our family or household.
-In very limited cases where this is not possible without discriminating against the family member one or more of these activities may be permitted under strict procedures adopted by the President.
+To avoid any perception that state employment is based on favoritism and not on individual merit LSC maintains a policy on nepotism.
+Employees may not conduct hiring, supervision, performance reviews, or make compensation decisions for any person who is a member of our family or household.
+In very rare cases where this is not possible without discriminating against the family member, one or more of these activities may be permitted under strict procedures adopted by the President.